maemreyo/teaching/ielts/collocations/collins/1__education/15-4__the-curriculum.md

         "Finally, address the common criticism: that it can sometimes lead to the rote memorization of facts rather than true understanding."

-    "Then, create a compact review screen.
+    "Then, create a review screen.
 Arrange the 9 collocations in two columns to save space, showing only the term and its short English meaning.
 For example: `Term —— short meaning`."

     "End with a personal reflection: 'What was your favorite core subject in school, and why did you enjoy it?
 Share in the comments!'"